Switzerland in the Eurovision Song Contest 1967: Grosser Preis der Eurovision 1967

 Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) staged the national final on 21 January 1967 at 20:45 CET at Theater 11 in Zürich.
-It was presented by Alfred Fetscherin, Madeleine (last name unknown), and Mascia Cantoni.
+It was presented by Alfred Fetscherin, Madeleine Demartines, and Mascia Cantoni.
 Hans Moeckel served as the musical director and accompanied the orchestra.
 The national final was broadcast on TV DRS and TSR.
 Jo Roland, Ulla & Ulrik Neumann, the Horst Jankowski Choir, and Les Surfs made guest appearances.

 The voting consisted of a twelve-member jury from the three regions of Switzerland, which featured six representatives from the Swiss-German and Romansh regions, four from Romandy (Swiss-French region), and two from Ticino (Swiss-Italian region).
 Each juror would give 3 points to their favorite song, 2 to their second favorite, and 1 to their third favorite.
 The winner was the song "Quel coeur vas-tu briser ?", written by Gérard Gray, composed by Daniel Faure, and performed by Géraldine.